lisa-work/MyChatAI/README.md

-# 🚀 **ChatAI — Your AI-Powered Chat Companion**
+# 🚀 **MyChatAI — Your AI-Powered Chat Companion**

-Welcome to **ChatAI**, an intelligent and modern chat application that lets you interact naturally with AI, manage your conversations, and personalize your experience through themes and profile customization.
+Welcome to **MyChatAI**, an intelligent and modern chat application that lets you interact naturally with AI, manage your conversations, and personalize your experience through themes and profile customization.
 ### Live Demo: https://my-chat-ai-canada.vercel.app/

 ---